elbowz/PyMAPE/docs/reference/entities.md

-To know the entities that compose PyMAPE, and their relationships, you can see a shrink version of its metamodel:
+To know the entities that compose PyMAPE, and their relationships, you can see a shrink version of its metamodel.

+## Metamodel

 ![PyMAPE metamodel](../assets/img/metamodel.png){ style="background-color: white;" }

+## Entities

 Explore the entities (used to develop your loops), starting from left to right: